Mr Macaroni

-Using his satirical works and online presence, Debo is also known for his social justice advocacy.
-His skits satirize social issues to promote human rights and critique everyday social interactions.
-During the 2020 #EndSARS protests in Nigeria, Debo used his platform and presence at various protest venues to advocate against police brutality - even after becoming a victim as a result.
+He is an advocate for civic empowerment, and most notably was involved in the 2020 #EndSARS movement in Nigeria, when he himself was a victim of police brutality.

+Since then, Adedayo has increasingly used his platform to champion social causes and frequently combines humor with civic education in his skits.
+In 2022 and 2023 he won the Trendupp Awards' Force of Influence award given to the "influencer or content creator who commanded the highest influence in the Nigerian social media space".

 Early life

-An indigene of Ogun State, Adebowale David Ibrahim Adedayo was born in Ogudu, Lagos into an Upper middle class, Islamic and Christian family in May 1993.
-He grew up in Magodo area of Lagos where He attended Tendercare International Nursery and Primary school in Ojota, Ogudu, and now at Magodo, Isheri.
-After his primary education, he went to Babcock University High School for his secondary education.
-In 2009, he gained admission to Lead University, Ibadan where he studied law but was forced to leave by his second year due to the university's accreditation issue.
+An indigene of Ogun State, Adebowale Babatunde Adedayo was born in Ogudu, Lagos into an Upper middle class, Islamic and Christian family of The publisher of Alaroye, Musa Alao Adedayo on May 3, 1993.
+He grew up in Magodo area of Lagos where he attended Tendercare International Nursery.
+He went to Primary school in Ojota, Ogudu and then attended Babcock University High School.
+In 2009, he gained admission to Lead City University, where he studied law but was forced to leave by his second year due to the university's accreditation issue.

-By 2011, Adedayo was a law student at Houdegbe North American University, Cotonou in the Republic of Benin but due to his vocal nature and always standing up for justice, he was forced to leave before earning his degrees.
+By 2011, Adedayo was a law student at Houdegbe North American University Cotonou in the Republic of Benin but was forced to leave before earning his degrees.

-Upon leaving Cotonou, Debo decided not to continue his education, but to take his acting career seriously.
-He featured in a few roles in movies and sitcoms but was urged by his parents to complete his education.
-This time, he decided to study Theatre Arts (his self-confessed first love) and was admitted to study a course at the Afe Babalola University, Ado Ekiti, Ekiti.
-However, several factors led to him not completing his education.
-In 2013, Debo was admitted into the Redeemer's University Nigeria, Osun State, where he finally earned a degree in Theatre Arts and Film Studies in 2018.
+Upon leaving Cotonou, Adedayo decided to discontinue his education and pursue a career in acting.
+After being featured in a few film and television roles his parents convinced him to resume his education.
+He went on to study Theatre Arts at Afe Babalola University before switching to Redeemer's University Nigeria in 2013 where he earned a degree in Theatre Arts and Film Studies in 2018.